 This is the current state of my new office:

-A couple of weeks ago, Ryan threw out the idea of switching offices and I was quick to agree with the change.
+A couple of weeks ago, the idea of switching offices came up and I was quick to agree with the change.

 When you have two people working from home, it is just part of the deal to regularly check in on how things are working.